 The absolute first thing you should do if you’ve been arrested is keep quiet.
 You have a constitutional right to remain silent and you should exercise that right.
 Obviously, be polite, and provide any personal information requested by the police, such as your name and driver’s license, but, beyond that, you have no obligation to speak with police officers or investigators about your charges.
 Remember that from the moment you are stopped by a patrol car, you are likely to be videotaped.If you are polite but choose to keep quiet, then you avoid the risk that you say too much or are tricked into saying the wrong thing.
 When you speak, your words can be twisted and later used against you.

 Besides remaining silent, you should get in touch with an experienced criminal defense attorney as soon as possible.
 Every minute counts, especially in the beginning stages of a criminal case.
-The sooner you reach out to a skilled criminal defense attorney, the sooner your lawyer can begin working on securing your freedom.
+The sooner you reach out to skilled criminal defense attorneys, the sooner your lawyer can begin working on securing your freedom.

 Can prior convictions be used against you?